If you’re reaching for food when you’re not hungry.

 Food is our compensation for not meeting our real needs.
 Food is the quick fix, something we can give ourselves when no one’s looking.
 It means we can hurriedly quash our fear, anger, resentment, suppress our wants and keep going.

 Because keeping going is what it’s all about for people with emotion-driven overeating.
 “Soldier on” is our motto.
-“Forget your feelings, ignore your needs and keep on truckin’” is our collective bumper sticker.
+“Keep on truckin’” is our collective bumper sticker.

 It’s not selfish to meet your needs.
 Being selfish is at someone else’s expense.

-Often clients started turning to food when they were children because their emotional needs were not being met by the adults around them.
-And not only were their needs not met, they were often shamed for having them.
-As a consequence, they learnt to use food to make themselves feel better and they’re still doing it now – even though they may be in their 30’s or 50’s or even 70’s.
+Often we start turning to food when we were children because our emotional needs were not being met by the adults around us.
+And not only were our needs not met, we were often shamed for having them.
+As a consequence, we learn to use food to make ourselves feel better and we’re still doing it now – even though we may be in our 30’s or 50’s or even 70’s.

 But that was then and this is now.